davesnowdon/k8s-kubeflow-client-container/README.md

     kubectl port-forward svc/ambassador --address 0.0.0.0 -n kubeflow 8080:80 &

+## Work around kubeflow 0.4.0 bug
+There is a bug in kubeflow 0.4.0 which means that if you are not deploying in a Google GKE environment then the pytorch-operator pod is not installed.
+This means that the studyjob-controller pod will fail to start and you won't be able to use katib even if you only want to use tensorflow.

+The workaround is to manually install pytorch-operator

+    cd .../kubeflow/ks_app
+    ks apply default -c pytorch-operator

 # Commands each time container is started
 Unless you take steps to save the output you'lkll need to do the following each time you start the docker container.